 them to become reconciled to God.
 (Matt.
 10:5-7) Yes, Jehovah would have used

-the entire nation of Israel, who bore his name and were his "witnesses," to
+the nation of Israel, who bore his name and were his "witnesses," to

-represent him to all the nations, in order to take also out of them "a people
+represent him to all the nations, to take out of them "a people

-entirely from among the natural Jews.
+exclusively from among them.
 There would have been no grafting in of

 And very likely the high priest and other priests would have been among the